 Contracting irregularities in performance or cost structures

 Once triggered, these investigations can spiral quickly into subpoenas, interviews, civil litigation, or even criminal prosecution.
-That’s why it’s critical to consult a seasoned false claims act defense attorney as soon as possible.
+That’s why it’s critical to consult a seasoned criminal defense False Claims Act defense attorney as soon as possible.

 The “Knowingly” Standard: What the Supreme Court Says